Open double quoteOpen double quote

 Students have the opportunity to showcase their work to a larger audience at our public "Début" showcases each spring, which impress crowds with playable, student-designed video games, interactive stations where hand gestures control coded interfaces, and AR-activated posters.

-During EMERGE at the SVA Theater, student work graces the same big screen that hosts events for the iconic Tribeca Film Festival.
+During EMERGE at the SVA Theatre, student work graces the same big screen that hosts events for the iconic Tribeca Film Festival.
 A panel of leaders in emerging tech and media introduces the student projects with a state-of-the-industry talk.

 Scholarships